School Library Resource Centre

 The Library provides pupils with the experience of learning by research and investigation.

 The librarians are ably supported by a group of library ninjas (formerly known as pupil librarians) who help out in the library before school and during lunchtimes, and assist with the day to day running of the library, such as shelving, tidying, creating displays etc. Pupils interested in applying can get an application form from the librarians.

-This year we celebrated World Book Day with a literary cake competition, the Great Broughton Book Bake Off!
+The 2019 and 2020 World Book Day celebrations with a literary cake competition, the Great Broughton Book Bake Off were a success!
 Pupils and staff were invited to bring in book-related bakes and here are the results!

 The Library is open before school, at lunch and after school.
 We are busy at all these times, supporting the diverse needs of a wide range of students – there are different activities offered every lunchtime, for example:

 Tuesday: Chess Club

 Wednesday: Bibliotherapy – reading for mental health and wellbeing (You need to sign up for this)